rascaraficci/data-broker/README.md

 ```

 Then an image tagged as `<username>/data-broker:<tag>` will be made available.
 You can send it to
-your DockerHub registry to made it available for non-local Dojot installations:
+your DockerHub registry to made it available for non-local dojot installations:

 ```shell
 docker push <username>/data-broker:<tag>
 ```

-__NOTE THAT__ an official image is provided at Dojot's
+__NOTE THAT__ an official image is provided at dojot's
 [DockerHub](https://hub.docker.com/r/dojot/data-broker/).

 # Documentation